-- 2.31 The maximum U-values for each of the elements of the building fabric that separate a normally conditioned space from an unconditioned space or the external environment are given in Table 2.2.
+- 2.41 The maximum U-values for each of the elements of the building fabric that separate a normally conditioned space from an unconditioned space or the external environment are given in Table 2.2.
 The value is the area-weighted average U-value for all elements of that type.
-In general, achievement of the TER is likely to require better fabric performance than is given in Table 2.2. - 2.32 The U-values should be calculated using the methods and conventions given in BRE Report BR 443 Conventions for U-value calculations, and should be based on the whole unit (e.g. in the case of a window, the combined performance of the glazing and the frame).
+In general, betterment of the TER is likely to require better fabric performance than is given in Table 2.2 and/or additional measures, such as LZC technologies. - 2.42 The U-values should be calculated using the methods and conventions given in BRE Report BR 443 Conventions for U-value calculations, and should be based on the whole unit (e.g. in the case of a window, the combined performance of the glazing and the frame).